Isabelle, how would you

 The Wine Aroma Dictionary provides additional information on how some aromas relate to grape varietal or winemaking practices.

-For most wine enthusiasts, being able to articulate wine tasting terms is part of the wine tasting experience and the mean to remember it.
+For most wine enthusiasts, being able to articulate wine tasting terms is part of the wine tasting experience and the means to remember it.

 Smell, take notes and memorize;